La Conchita, California: 2005-present

 Damaged buildings are surrounded by mud in La Conchita.
 FEMA photo, 01-15-2005.

 Damaged and destroyed vehicles line the side of the road in La Conchita.
 FEMA photo, 01-15-2005.

 2005- On January 10, 2005, the 2005 La Conchita Landslide took the lives of ten La Conchita residents.

 On Jan.
 15, 2005 the residents formed the La Conchita Community Organization (LCCO).
 The LCCO has worked with Local, State and the Federal Government officials to resolve the landslide situation that has affected the community since 1995.
 In March 2006 Governor Schwarzenegger announced the allocation of $667,000 for a "comprehensive study to examine how to ensure the safety of the beachside community."
 The contract to the consulting firm was signed in April 2007 and a "draft" report was received at the beginning of 2009.

 In 2008 plaintiffs representing family members of those killed and residents who lost property in the 2005 La Conchita mudslide successfully settled a lawsuit filed against the La Conchita Ranch.
 The Ranch was found partly negligent and settled.
 The assets of the ranch plus a cash settlement were turned over to the plaintiffs.
 (See:"Firm to Settle Suit Over Deadly La Conchita Slide "Los Angeles Times, California Section, Sept.9, 2008) among other California papers.
 The ranch has since been purchased and La Conchita residents are working with the new owners to coordinate the efforts for the future safety of all residents.

 The plaintiffs also sued the County of Ventura for damages arising out on the 2005 landslide.
 Plaintiffs claimed that the wall that the County built at the base of the landslide caused or contributed to their damages.
 At trial, the County prevailed against the plaintiffs on all claims.
 Plaintiffs appealed, but the Court of Appeal ruled in favor of the County.
 It found that warnings the County gave of the dangers of living in La Conchita were "sufficient to advise any reasonable person to stay away from La Conchita..."

 As of 2015, La Conchita remains an active community of about 300 residents, despite warnings of a continuing risk of further slides.
 Proposals have been made to improve the safety of the area by grading the hill, at an estimated cost of $50 million, as well as an alternative proposal for the government to buy up and empty the town through eminent domain, but neither alternative has gone forward.

 Geography

 The entire town consists of two streets parallel to the shore, with ten short perpendicular streets, ending at the base of Rincon Mountain.

-La Conchita is at 119.448 degrees west longitude and 34.364 degrees north latitude, on a southwesterly-facing portion of the coast.
-The town is called "Punta" on USGS topographic maps.
+La Conchita is on a southwesterly-facing portion of the coast.
+The area is called "Punta" on USGS topographic maps.
 It is between Rincon Point to the northwest and Mussel Shoals to the southeast; 659 m Rincon Mountain rises sharply to the northeast.
 The nearest incorporated town is Carpinteria, about 5 mi to the northwest.